hikeventures/hikeventures.github.io/_posts/2016-03-18-Packrafting-River-Dee-Scotland-Day-1.markdown

 Having ordered my pot of tea, I had a chance to look around.
 Besides the woman who severed me, there was another elderly woman, wearing a similar neat white apron.
 She was busy doing something behind a glass display which contained a five selection of most deliciously looking muffins and pastry.
 Looking at them I wished I still ate sugar.
 But I had to stay strong and I chased the tempting thoughts away.
 My pot of tea arrived and standing.

-## Invercauld bridge
-Victorian bridges.
-Other traces of the Victorians.
-The Victorian Deeside.